-The IRS 1098-T form reports amounts billed to you for qualified tuition and related expenses, as well as other related information.
+Effective for calendar year 2018 and due to federally mandated tax reporting regulations, ASU will now be reporting amounts paid for qualified tuition and related expenses on the IRS 1098-T form.
+In prior years, ASU reported only billed amounts for these qualified tuition and related expenses on the IRS 1098-T form.
 You, or the person who may claim you as a dependent, may be able to take the tuition and fees deduction or claim an education credit on form 1040 or 1040A for the qualified tuition and related expenses that were actually paid during the calendar year.
 For example, a student who makes payment in 2011 for spring 2012 charges will only be eligible for an education credit for this payment in 2011.
 The IRS 1098-T form is an informational document and does not need to be attached to your tax return.
 There is no IRS or ASU requirement that you claim a tuition and fees deduction or an education credit.
 Please consult your tax advisor for further tax questions or advice.

 How to View your 1098-T

 - Select the Finances option at the top of the page.